 - It takes years to get a shootout for this album going – three to five is my best guess, so get while the gettin’s good if you’re a fan of the most muscular rock album this band ever recorded

-- Both sides of this (very specific) German pressing were richer, clearer and more energetic than virtually any of the others we played
+- Both sides of this (very specific and hard to find) import pressing were richer, clearer and more energetic than virtually any of the others we played

 - With Robbie McIntosh having joined the band, this is first and foremost a guitar rock record – his brilliant, jangly, grungy riffs drive every song